 Consider placing a reception area

 Most of the studio do not consider the setting up of a reception area.
 It can be a simple kiosk, reception bar, or desk where you can greet the students and process payments.
+It would also be great if you invest in health club software.
+It can assist you as a business owner to properly manage your employees’ effectiveness.
+Your staff will also benefit from using health club software to keep track of membership information, manage accounts, and manage point-of-sale transactions.
 The reception area can set the tone of a welcoming environment and build rapport among your students.

 Everybody loves to see a comfy couch to sit while waiting for a class of chat with fellow students.
 It can invite students to stay long.
 The longer they stay, the more you build trust and consistency.
 However, do not use up all the spaces for the lounge.
 Set this up if you have the luxury of space.